-Before working with any influencer you have found by yourself, be sure to conduct a thorough investigation into their following, their engagement rates, and their growth rate.
-All these things can help you to determine whether they’re going to be a worthwhile investment for your business or not.
+Before working with any influencer you find, conduct a thorough audit of their accounts.
+This includes follower counts, engagement rates, and their growth rate.
+All these things can help you to determine whether working with a particular influencer will be a worthwhile investment for your business or not.

-This, of course, takes a lot of time and effort on your side though, as there is a lot of data you will need to comb through, and not all of it is easily available.
-If you don’t want to pour a large portion of your time into this step, you might be better off working with a dedicated platform.
+This, takes time and effort.
+There's a lot of data you will need to comb through, and not all of it is easily available.
+If you don’t want to pour a large portion of your time into this step, you might be better off working with a dedicated platform like TheShelf.com.

 Use a dedicated platform

 Using a platform that is dedicated to finding the best influencers and brand advocates is the easiest way to ensure you are only working with the kinds of accounts that are really going to benefit your business.

-Here at The Shelf, we help to match you with the best influencers for your campaign.
+The Shelf helps to match you with the best influencers for your campaign.
 We give you snapshots of relevant posts they’ve done before, and the platform delivers key insights into their vanity metrics to help you see their growth rate, along with their posts statistics.
 And, with over 150,000 influencers on our platform from users in key markets like the U.S., UK, Brazil, and Australia you’ll be able to find the perfect partnership you’ve been looking for.

 We can all acknowledge that the rise of automated services and fake influencers is bad for the influencer marketing business.
 But there's no reason to run screaming and panicking just yet.
 Most platforms are really getting into crackdown mode right now against these kinds of activities, hoping to stop them in their tracks before too much damage is made.